Introduction

 At CoreFiling, we recognised early on that manually applying every tag in a report would be a laborious and tedious process, so much so, that errors would start to creep in.
 This is why there are several methods provided in our Seahorse tagging solution to speed up the process:

-While some companies choose to tag their own reports, it is becoming more common to use specialist tagging services.
+Some companies choose to tag their own reports, however, it is becoming more common to use specialist tagging services.
 These benefit from the experience and learnings of doing tens, hundreds or thousands of reports a year and can be very cost-efficient.
 CoreFiling has a number of partners that provide consistent and fast tagging for reports of any complexity.

 While there are lots of ways to take the sting out of tagging, it is important to note that AI, auto-tagging and full service offerings do not reduce the responsibility on the company for the tagging that has been applied.
 The reporting company must own the tagging decisions and Seahorse provides a review spreadsheet for exactly this purpose along with a full audit trail and commenting features to track decision making.